 November, 1990 – First monetary grant request submitted to Northwest Florida Arts Council.

-September 26, 1990 – First Board Meeting, election of officers and the filing of incorporation papers at the Pensacola Cultural Center.
+September 26, 1990 – First Board Meeting, election of officers at the Pensacola Cultural Center.

 September 12, 1990 – Received the Florida Department of State Incorporation Certificate.